dylanhayes/dylanhayes.github.io/_posts/2020-01-26-Homesite-and-Site-Swap.md

 # Take me home to SharePoint

 It's 2020, and time to finally get rid of that classic root site on your SharePoint tenant!
-Although there have been work arounds to put a modern site in the root, now that site swap and home sites are in general availability, there's a better way.
+Although there have been work-arounds to put a modern site in the root, now that site swap and home sites are in general availability, there's a better way.

 _I've tried this on a couple of tenants in the first few weeks of January, so this should be available on your tenant._